To perform additional operations when a particular kind of query is executed on your database, you can define database triggers.

 In general, you should refrain from using triggers for anything that can be accomplished using model definitions, to ensure the best performance and maintainability of your queries.

-For example, if you need to provide any form of static defaults for your
+For example, if you need to provide any form of static defaults for your queries (meaning

-queries (meaning defaults that are the same for every query), you should define
+defaults that are the same for every query), you should define them in the model

-them in the model definition itself, using the defaultValue
+definition itself, using the defaultValue

-fields, for example.
-Like that, no unnecessary computational step will happen
+attribute of fields, for example.
+Like that,

-for your queries.
+no unnecessary computational step will happen for your queries.

 Even if a value is dynamic, such as a mathematic equation, as long as it does not depend on the value of another field, and assuming that it always produces the same output (meaning it is deterministic), you should still define it in your model definition.